 There are many reasons people make the decision to create or update their estate plan on a given day.
 Sometimes it’s circumstantial, such as the death of a loved one or a medical diagnosis.
 But underneath those circumstances is a desire to ‘get one’s house in order’.
 If we can help you with your estate or long-term care planning, please contact us to schedule a time to speak with one of our experienced estate planning and elder law attorneys.

-Attorney Abigail V. Poole is an associate attorney with the Dedham firm of Samuel, Sayward & Baler LLC which focuses on advising its clients in the areas of estate planning, estate settlement and elder law matters.
-She is an active member of the Massachusetts Chapter of the National Academy of Elder Law Attorneys (NAELA).
+Attorney Suzanne R. Sayward is a partner with the Dedham law firm of Samuel, Sayward & Baler LLC which focuses on advising its clients in the areas of estate planning, estate settlement and elder law matters.
+She is certified as an Elder Law Attorney by the National Elder Law Foundation, a private organization whose standards for certification are not regulated by the Commonwealth of Massachusetts.
 This article is not intended to provide legal advice or create or imply an attorney-client relationship.
 No information contained herein is a substitute for a personal consultation with an attorney.
-For more information visit www.ssbllc.com or call 781/461-1020.
+For more information visit our website at www.ssbllc.com or call 781/461-1020.

-© 2020 Samuel, Sayward & Baler LLC
+© 2022 Samuel, Sayward & Baler LLC